 (1) Subject to paragraph (6), a person affected by an order or decision of a Registrar may appeal from it.

+(2) The appeal is to be made to a Master unless —

+(a) a Judge orders otherwise; or

-(2) The appeal is to be made to a Master except an appeal from a direction made by an Appeals Registrar under Order 65B which is to be made to Judge.
+(b) the appeal is from a direction made by an Appeals Registrar under Order 65B, in which case it is to be made to a Judge.

 (3) The decision of a Master on an appeal from a procedural decision of a Registrar is final.